 2. Tour 2 communities in each area on the same weekend.

-3. Compare total deal sheets from similar builders.
+3. Compare total deal sheets from similar builders in both areas.

-4. Make decision based on 5-year fit, not one model-home impression.
+4. Make the decision based on 5-year fit, not one model-home impression.

 Bottom line